transcelerate/ddf-home/CaT_home.md

 <details>
 <summary>Click for more details</summary>
 <p></p>
-TransCelerate's DDF Initiative is planning an exciting and inspiring event to encourage innovation and to progress DDF's objectives to faciliate interoperability across disparate systems to achieve the seamless flow of protocol data.
+TransCelerate's DDF Initiative planned an exciting and inspiring event to encourage innovation and to progress DDF's objectives to faciliate interoperability across disparate systems to achieve the seamless flow of protocol data.
 <p></p>
-The DDF Connectathon strives to...
+The DDF Connectathon strived to...
 <p></p>
 - increase stakeholder knowledge and awareness of the DDF solution across the industry through direct and interactive engagement with a functioning SDR RI
 <p></p>